-Skyway Salt And Pepper Shakers, 1939
+Skyway Salt and Pepper Shakers Salt And Pepper Shakers, 1939

 Designed by architects and an artist, the geometric forms of these salt and pepper shakers show American modernism’s affinity for simplicity.
 During the 1930s the emergence of aluminum and stainless steel tableware coincided with the rise of modernist designs for everyday objects.
 The use of these metals for tableware offered Depression-era consumers a cost-efficient alternative to silver at the dining room table.
 No-tarnish aluminum and stainless steel were labor saving compared to silver.
 The cost efficiency of the use of these metals is disguised by the fashionability of machine-age modernism on the table.